-This will occur after He has let sin run its course so that all creation can see the ultimate results of sin and rebellion against God.
+This will occur after He has let sin run its course, according to His perfect plan, so that all creation can see the ultimate results of sin and rebellion against God.

 The whole universe will bear witness that God is good, His government is just and that He is worthy of respect, reverence and adoration.

 God’s people, those who choose God out of free will, will vindicate God’s character.

 They have repented, turned away from sin and accepted Jesus as their Lord and their Redeemer, out of their own free will.

 He loves each one of us more than we can comprehend.